subhangikasture/subhangikasture/README.md

 - 👋 Hi, I’m @subhangikasture
 - 👀 I’m interested in ...
-Coding, Andriod studio app development, dancing, I am a certified yoga teacher and writing blogs hahaaa its fun :)
+Coding and have fun with it :)
 - 🌱 I’m currently learning ...
 Practising DSA in c# coding problems from AlgoExpert Wish me luck haha!!
-- 💞️ I’m looking to collaborate on ...
-App development projects
-- 📫 How to reach me ... @subhangikasture @online_yoga_classes_ssk
+- 📫 How to reach me ...
+Insta id @subhangikasture

 <!---
 subhangikasture/subhangikasture is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.